19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) from the sum standing to the member’s credit in the Fund; and

-(b) the prescribed amount referred to in section 16 shall be set aside or topped-up in the member’s medisave account —
+(b) unless the Minister otherwise allows, the prescribed amount referred to in section 16 shall be set aside or topped-up in the member’s medisave account —

 (i) by the member; or

 (ii) from the sum standing to the member’s credit in the Fund.

 [Act 20 of 2011 wef 30/12/2011]

+[Act 23 of 2012 wef 01/11/2012]

+[Act 23 of 2012 wef 01/11/2012]

 (2B) The amount referred to in subsection (2A)(a) may be withdrawn by the member in accordance with such terms and conditions as the Minister may from time to time impose.